Skip to Main Content

 Each of the 3-5 key concepts will be searched individually and in relation to one another.

-Now, you're ready to insert your key concepts into a library database.
+Now, you're ready to insert your key concepts, each on a separate line, into a library database

 Step 3.
 Repeat Process: Initial Search / Review Results / Revised Search